yusuf-74/design-patterns/README.md

                 This approach allows the proxy to limit the number of SMS messages sent per day, preventing the original object from exceeding the daily limit.
         - Implementation
             - For a Python code example demonstrating the Proxy pattern, take a look at [Proxy Example](./DP/structural/proxy.py).

+    - #### Decorator

+        The Decorator pattern is a design pattern that allows behavior to be added to an individual object, dynamically, without affecting the behavior of other objects from the same class.
+This pattern is particularly useful when you want to add functionality to an existing object without changing its code.

+        - Why Use Decorator?

+            - **Extensibility**: It allows for the dynamic addition of new behavior to an object without affecting the behavior of other objects from the same class.
+            - **Simplicity**: It provides a simpler interface to the original object.

+        - Real-World Examples

+            - ##### ***Example 1: Coffee Shop***

+                In a coffee shop, you can use the Decorator pattern to implement a decorator that adds extra toppings to coffee:

+                - **Coffee**: The original object that represents a coffee.
+                - **CoffeeDecorator**: The decorator object that adds extra toppings to coffee.

+                This approach allows the decorator to add extra toppings to coffee, without affecting the behavior of other coffee objects.

+            - ##### ***Example 2: Text Editor***

+                In a text editor, you can use the Decorator pattern to implement a decorator that adds spell checking to text:

+                - **Text**: The original object that represents text.
+                - **TextDecorator**: The decorator object that adds spell checking to text.

+                This approach allows the decorator to add spell checking to text, without affecting the behavior of other text objects.

+        - Implementation

+            - For a Python code example demonstrating the Decorator patclook at [Decorator Example](./DP/structural/decorator.py).